If you’re looking for 100 Things To Do This Winter, click HERE.

 72. Grab a drink on the lawn and watch Trestle riders.
 Trailblazer Bar is the perfect outdoor hangout for kicking back with a cold one in the middle of the action.

 73. Learn to mountain bike with a private lesson.
 The proper intro with a lesson with one of our instructors can meet you where you’re at!

 74. Make something cool!
 Visit the Snow Mountain Ranch Craft shop for tie dye, jewelry making, leather stamping, pottery painting, and more!

 75. Hike up Mount Flora and watch the sunrise over the front range.
 You won’t regret your early wake up call for this breathtaking hike, accessed via the Continental Divide Trail at the top of Berthoud Pass.

-79. Get your pup (or hamster, or cat) a souvenir pet pass.
+79. Get your pup (or hamster, or goat, or cat) a souvenir pet pass.
 Your donation goes directly to Grand County Pet Pals, a non-profit organization associated with the Grand County Animal Shelter.

 80. Grab a charcuterie board to-go from Adventures Decanted and enjoy some fancy snack time al fresco.

 81. Have a picnic at the base of Mary Jane.
 Grassy meadows and frequent wildlife make it a magical place in the summertime.

 82. Go on a walking mural tour!
 The nearby town of Fraser and Granby has some truly remarkable murals to admire.

 83. Relax on the Timberline chairs and enjoy the fresh mountain air.
 You just might be tempted to swing the day away right there in the heart of the Village.

 84. Explore the old Ski Idlewild trails.
 Located near downtown Winter Park, explore miles of trails while staying close to all the action.